davidlcassidy/family-media-processor/README.md

 Path to the geotagging data file
 Default: "./config/geotag_data.yaml"

-- **MEDIA_DIR** (Optional) :
+- **EXTERNAL_MEDIA_DIR** (Optional, but recommended) :
-Path to the media directory containing files to process - only use in UI for user information, the actual directory should be mounted.
+External path to the mounted /media directory containing files to process.

-- **MOVE_TO_DIR** (Optional) :
+- **EXTERNAL_MOVE_TO_DIR** (Optional) :
-Path to the directory where files can be moved after processing - only use in UI for user information, the actual directory should be mounted.
+External path to the mounted /moveTo directory where files can be moved after processing - only use in UI for user information.

+- **EXCLUDED_DIRECTORIES** (Optional) :
+Comma-separated list of directory names that will be excluded (hidden) from the folder selection in the directory selector.

 - **FILES_TO_DELETE** (Optional) :
-Comma-separated list of files to delete
+Comma-separated list of file names.
+The corresponding files will be deleted during the photo processing.

 - **TZ**:
 Timezone for the container (e.g., `America/New_York`)